dsreddy80/ps239T-final-project/README.md

 2. annenberg_pew_data.csv: Tabular dataset of 3371 observations of 12 variables, combining all meta-data and campaign document text

+** Neither of these files are contained in the repo, because they are larger than 25MB **

 code:

 01_import_and_clean.R: Imports unstructured data from the Annenberg/Pew Archive, reshapes into tabular format and cleans (further cleaning still to be performed), and exports to annenberg_pew_data.csv.